mohitjain/mohitjain/_posts/2012-12-17-4-adding-validations-in-models-in-backbone-js-learning-backbone-js.md

 ## Displaying the error messages.

-To see the errors messages, you have to bind a listen event to the person.
+To see the errors messages, you have to bind a listen to the event to the person.
 A simple way to do that is:

 {% highlight javascript %}